Rumbling In Your Pocket

 The problem was, the GBC hardware did not have any force feedback built into the system.
 Instead, developers got crafty and actually designed a rumble pak right into the game cartridge itself.
 But making a motor vibrate requires energy, which is why each cartridge contained housing for a single AAA battery.
 These specially designed GBC carts were much taller than normal GBA cartridges and stuck out above the system when installed in the cartridge slot.
 The battery slot actually was closed off by a detachable plastic cover.
 If users weren’t careful, this tiny plastic piece could easily go missing.
 And although I didn’t test duration, I am confident in saying it is possible to get hours’ worth of rumble support from a single fresh battery.

-Here are most of the US released GBC games that actually supported this unique feature:
+Here are most of the US released GBC games that actually supported the Rumble Pak feature:

 – 10 Pin Bowling